jporcenaluk/data_quality_impacts_rl/README.md

 `experiments` - holds all the code and output of experiments

+### Regenerating data

+Go to data/README.md about how to re-generate data.

 ### Running Experiments

 Before running any experiments, look at the `run_sample.py`, `run_experiments.py`, and `run_reports.py` files under the `experiments` folder.
 Change any hard-coded constants at the top of the file; these are intended to be run-specific.